 Content publishers publish web content such as news, gossip, entertainment, sports, lifestyle articles, etc. Bloggers are content publishers who write articles about any subjects they have knowledge of.
 Facebook and forums are user-generated content publishers meaning their content is normally created by their users.
 They make money by posting affiliate banners and coupon deals.
 Besides affiliate marketing, content publishers can make money with the following popular money-making programs.

 Pay Per Click Programs with Pay Per Click programs you make money when someone clicks on an ad or link you post.
-As a member of Google Adsense, Google will give you a code to post on your blog or website which will produce links to articles and/or ads based on your website or blog themes topic.
+As a member of Google Adsense, Google will give you a code to post on your blog or website which will produce links to articles and/or ads based on your website or blog theme topic.
 When someone clicks on an ad or the link you post you make money.

 Pay Per Impression with Pay Per Impression you would post Cost per Impression (CPM) ads on your site and when a visitor to your site sees an advertiser’s ad posted on your site you make money.
 No purchase is necessary.
 You would need a lot of visitors to make any substantial money with this type of program.